sohail69/MHD_mfem_practice/documentation/docs/source/inductionlessmhd.rst

 Discretisation of variables and block Matrix-structure
 ------------------------------------------------------
-The field variables can be discretised in terms of an interpolation function weights (shape-function) and discrete a set of discrete field variables.
+The field variables can be discretised in terms of an interpolation function weights (shape-function) and a set of discrete field variables.
 Each field variable is assumed to have a unique interpolation weight function.

 :math:`u_{i} = N_{im} \tilde{u}_{m}` (continuous approximation to discretised velocity field)